1Pete3/MERN-Stack-Greg-Lim/README.md

 <ul>
   <li>A MongoDB account is required for creating a database and using the connection uri within the project.</li>
   <li>The book</li>
-  <li>Knowledge of MERN technologies as well as
+  <li>Knowledge of MERN technologies as well as HTML, CSS, and JavaScript
 </ul>
 <br />
 <strong>MERN</strong> stands for:<br />